 1. Woburn Forest Bedfordshire

 Woburn Forest Bedfordshire is aimed at Londoners and is set just one hour from the city.
 This is the newest village in England, although it is probably the smallest and it is not as new as the brand new Irish Center Parc.

-If you like Latin American or Mexican dishes, choose to Woburn or Longleat which features a Las Iguanas.
+If you like Latin American or Mexican dishes, choose Woburn or Longleat, which features Las Iguanas.
 All resorts feature the Rajinda Pradesh restaurants offering contemporary Eastern-inspired dishes.